Alexa Shopping Kit FAQ

 The following frequently asked questions (FAQ) answer your most common questions about Alexa Shopping Actions for Alexa Skills.
-For details about Alexa Shopping Actions, see Alexa Shopping Actions for Alexa Skills.
+For details about Alexa Shopping Kit, see Recommend Products with Alexa Shopping Kit.

 - Q: Can all customers use Alexa Shopping?